Inquiry Question

 Non-genetic approaches in plant breeding

 Modern plant breeding relies heavily on genetic technologies and biotechnology.
-However, prior to this, techniques such as selective breeding, artificial pollination and vegetative propagation were used to produce plants with new traits.
+However, before this, techniques such as selective breeding, artificial pollination and vegetative propagation were used to produce plants with new traits.
 These methods are also currently used in agriculture.

 Selective breeding

-As indicated above, the crossing of closely-related plants with different desirable traits can produce progeny with a combination of those qualities (e.g. breeding of wheat).
+As indicated above, the crossing of closely related plants with different desirable traits can produce progeny with a combination of those qualities (e.g., breeding wheat).
 More extensive breeding can produce new crops for human consumption.
-For example, extensive selective breeding of the wild mustard has produced various vegetables commonly used today.
+For example, extensive selective breeding of wild mustard has produced various vegetables commonly used today.

 Selective breeding enlarged desired traits of the wild mustard plant (Brassica oleracea) over hundreds of years, resulting in dozens of today's agricultural crops.
 Cabbage, kale, broccoli, and cauliflower are all cultivars of this plant.
 Image credit: Liwnoc.
 Distributed under a Creative Common 4.0 licence.